Dilsv/Interactivelearning/README.md

 ### Strategy
 Using the core UX principles I first started with Strategy, thinking about the target audience for this quiz & the features they would want.

-The target audience for 'Pub Quiz' are:
+The target audience for 'Matches' are:
-- People aged 16+
+- People aged 11+
-- People who are interested in Pub Quizzes.
+- People who are interested in problem-solving.
-- People who want to improve their general knowledge.
+- People who want to improve test their good sense.

 Features that they would need to be included:
 - A fun & interactive quiz
 - The ability to track their high scores so they can see if they're improving

-It was imperative to me that this website was simple & easy to use to ensure that the users had an enjoyable experience; therefore each page has a limited amount of information, written in simple language.
+It was important to me that this website was simple, easy to navigate and use to to ensure all users had an enjoyable experience hence, each page was designed with minimal information and naviation using simple language.

-The website has been designed to work well on desktops & tablets as well, to ensure that no matter the device the user has a positive user experience.
+The website has been designed to work well on desktops, tablets and mobile, to ensure that no matter the device the user has a positive user experience.

 ### Scope
 To achieve the desired user and business goals this website will include the following:
 1. A landing page with:
-- A `H1` animated heading
+- A `H1` heading
-- An animated picture
-- An instructions `ul`
+- An instructions 'div`
 - Start game button
 - A High Scores button
+- A "Lets Begin!" button

 2. Quiz Page:
-- A `H1` animated heading
+- A `H1` heading
 - Question counter
 - A score count
 - Quiz questions
 - 4 answer options

 3. End of quiz page:
-- A `H1` animated heading
+- A `H1` heading
 - Form to submit a name and high score
 - Control buttons

 4. High Scores page:
-- A `H1` animated heading
+- A `H1` heading
 - List of top 5 high scores
-- Go Home button
+- Play again button

 ### Structure
 This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all separated so that anyone using the website can find what they want easily.